Remarks on the existence of CMC Cauchy surfaces: Remarks on the conformal structure of cosmological spacetimes

 The above proposition typically involves spacetimes that are future timelike geodesically complete, but that don't satisfy the strong energy condition.
 The next proposition refers to future timelike geodesically incomplete spacetimes which can satisfy the strong energy condition.

-\begin{prop} Let $(M,g)$ be a spacetime given by $M = (0,1) \times V$ with metric $g = -dt^2 + h$ where $(V,h)$ is a complete Riemannian manifold with constant sectional curvature.
-Then there exists no $t$-dependent conformal factor $e^{u(t)}$ such that the conformal spacetime $(M, e^{2u} g)$ is future timelike geodesically complete and satisfies the strong energy condition. \end{prop}
+\begin{proposition} Let $(M,g)$ be a spacetime given by $M = (0,1) \times V$ with metric $g = -dt^2 + h$ where $(V,h)$ is a compact Riemannian manifold with constant sectional curvature.
+Then there exists no $t$-dependent conformal factor $e^{u(t)}$ such that the conformal spacetime $(M, e^{2u} g)$ is future timelike geodesically complete and satisfies the strong energy condition. \end{proposition}

 \proof Suppose such a $t$-dependent conformal factor exists.
 Then the conformal metric is

 where we have introduced the coordinate change $d\tau = e^u dt$ and defined $f(\tau) = e^{u(t(\tau))}$.
 Hence $(M, \wt{g})$ is an FLRW spacetime.
 Since the strong energy condition is equivalent to everywhere nonpositive timelike sectional curvatures for FLRW spacetimes \cite[Section 3]{GalLing}, it follows that the future causal boundary of $(M, \wt{g})$ consists of a single point \cite[Proposition 4]{GalLing}.
 However, the causal boundary is invariant under conformal transformations, and it is readily seen that the future causal boundary of $(M,g)$ contains infinitely many points.